6 last-minute Black Friday marketing ideas to boost sales

 Now that we have your attention let’s dive right into the tricks and tips that will make this holiday season more successful for your business.

-6 easy-to-implement Black Friday marketing strategies that make a big difference
+Easy-to-implement Black Friday marketing strategies

 Strategy #1: Make a long weekend out of it